mongodb/mongo/src/mongo/db/timeseries/README.md

 Starting in 8.0, newly created buckets will be V2 by default.
 V2 and V3 buckets in the BucketCatalog maintain a BSONColumnBuilder for each data field.
-These builders are append-only, meaning that new measurements can only be added to the end of the builder."
+These builders are append-only, meaning that new measurements can only be added to the end of the builder.
 If measurements come out of order by time into the same bucket (which is more likely to happen during low cardinality concurrent bulk loads), we will promote a V2 bucket to a V3 bucket.
 The bucket will behave the same way, the only difference being that the measurements in a V3 bucket are not guaranteed to be in-order on time (and in fact,